 § 200.211 Information contained in a Federal award.

-A Federal award must include the following information:
+The Federal award must include the following information:

 (a) Federal award performance goals.
-Performance goals, indicators, targets, and baseline data must be included in the Federal award, where applicable.
-The Federal awarding agency must also specify how performance will be assessed in the terms and conditions of the Federal award, including the timing and scope of expected performance.
+Where applicable, performance goals, indicators, targets, and baseline data must be included in the Federal award.
+The Federal agency must also specify in the terms and conditions of the Federal award how performance will be assessed, including the timing and scope of expected performance.
 See §§ 200.202 and 200.301 for more information on Federal award performance goals.

 (b) General Federal award information.
-The Federal awarding agency must include the following general Federal award information in each Federal award:
+The Federal agency must include the following information in each Federal award:

-(1) Recipient name (which must match the name associated with its unique entity identifier as defined at 2 CFR 25.315);
+(1) Recipient Name (which must match the name associated with its unique entity identifier as defined at 2 CFR 25.400);

-(2) Recipient's unique entity identifier;
+(2) Recipient's Unique Entity Identifier;

 (3) Unique Federal Award Identification Number (FAIN);